 Green Electricity Lifestyle Tips

 The more you know about how electricity works and is managed, the more you can do to be proactive for the environment.
-Pat Murphy Electric offers the tips below to help you make your home safer and more energy efficient.
+Pat Murphy Electric in Atlanta offers the home energy efficiency tips below to save energy and also help you make your home safer.
 In the process, you can beautify and make it more inviting too!
 Knowledge is power.
 Let the experts at Pat Murphy Electric light the way.
-Save money and make your home more efficient with these energy saving tips.
+Save money and make your Atlanta home more energy efficient with these tips.

 Tips for Greener Electricity

 Use dimmer switches on regular incandescent and halogen lamp fixtures.
 Call Pat Murphy Electric Inc to help you with this task.

 Install a transient voltage surge suppressor on your panel, it doesn’t save energy but it does extend the life of electronics and lamps in your home.
 Make sure the job is done right and let a Pat Murphy certified technician install an electric panel.

 Compact fluorescent or LED lamps on non-dimmer switched fixtures 4 to 20 watts versus 60 to 100 watts.

 These include cell phones, small electronics, etc. Unplug while not in use or use power strip with an on/ off switch.

 Use motion sensing switches.
 Our team of professionals can quickly and correctly install motion sensing switches throughout your home.